JasonL111/Srun_Checker/README.md

 Modify the URL and request body in the tryPasswords function to match your specific environment requirements.
 Detailed comments are included in the script from 'From here' to 'To there' indicating where to make changes.

 ## Features
+After running [Srun_Hunter](https://github.com/JasonL111/Srun_Hunter), you will get a bunch of account and passwords.
+But later some account will change password.
+So you will need this to know which account is still available.
+It can:
 Reads account and password pairs: From a file named data.csv(you can change it).
 Automates validation: Uses HTTP POST requests to validate credentials.
 Identifies valid accounts: Based on the server's response to the reset requests.